Principal and Chief Executive

 Vice Principal: Curriculum and Quality

-Vicki’s current role involves overseeing and having responsibility for the leadership and effective management of performance for curriculum, quality and learner services.
+Heather’s current role involves overseeing and having responsibility for the leadership and effective management of performance for curriculum, quality and learner services.
 A key part of this work is working with colleagues across the College to secure outstanding teaching and learning and high levels of learner success, whilst also delivering an efficient curriculum offer that meets employers’ needs.
-Vicki has worked at Boston College since December 2011 at Head of Quality, and establishing the Teaching and Learning Hub and introducing the College’s learner tracking system ‘VITAL’.

 Debbie is a CIPFA qualified Chartered Accountant with over 20 years working within a public sector finance function.
 Debbie joined Boston College in 2014 on secondment from Boston Borough Council as College Accountant whilst working between the two organisations.
 She moved to the College permanently from March 2018 as the Head of Finance, and more recently as Director of Finance.

-Debbie’s role of Director of Finance involves overseeing the finance function of the college.
+Debbie’s role of Vice Principal: Finance and Corporate Services involves overseeing the finance function of the College.
 She is responsible for preparing annual financial forecasts for the financial strategy, preparing the annual accounts and providing financial advice to the principal, staff and governors.
 Other parts of her role include managing the internal and external audits, risk management and liaising with legal representatives.

 Outside of work Debbie enjoys spending time with her husband and two children, going to the gym and running.
 Weekends are often spent at the side of a football pitch watching her son and socialising with friends and family.

-Jen is CIPD qualified with nearly 20 years’ experience in HR and joined the college in 2011.
+Jen is CIPD qualified with over 20 years’ experience in HR and joined the College in 2011.
 Her current role is responsible for building and delivering a people strategy that focuses on the development of staff and provides our leadership to the HR function.

 Following the completion of her degree in Health, Welfare and Social Policy, Jen returned to Boston and began her career, working in HR for a local private sector company in food manufacturing.
 After studying for the Certificate in Personnel Practice, she moved to United Lincolnshire NHS Trust as a development opportunity arose.
 This was a generalist HR position that involved recruitment of senior clinicians.
 After seven years’ and completing her Masters in Human Resource Management, she left to join the College as a Recruitment and Employee Relations Manager and has always been fully committed to the people strategy at the College.